galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 title: "Installing the Galasa Ecosystem in Docker"
 ---

-The following section explains how to bring up a Galasa ecosystem on a Docker server by using a Docker operator.
+The following section explains how to install and configure a Galasa ecosystem on a Docker server by using a Docker operator.
 Currently the Docker operator only supports the amd64 platform.
 A s390x (zLinux) implementation is planned for a future release.

 The instructions assume a basic understanding of how Docker works.